 Some of the best hotels in Santa Barbara are right in the downtown area, just waiting to be enjoyed.
 Plan your stay in Santa Barbara at one of the many hotels that range in prices for all lifestyles, including cheap hotels for those traveling on a low budget.

-What are the best places to stay in Santa Barbara for tourists?
+What are the best places for tourists to stay in Santa Barbara?

 What hotels in Santa Barbara are best for families?